blueiris13/Order-Management-System/README.md

 ## README

+Note: This web app is hosted behind a private network so you cannot access it at the moment.
+Please see the demo section below.
+In a case where gif doesn’t replay automatically, try clicking on it to see the demo individually.

 ## Overview

 A web application that simulates a sales order management system for recording sales orders of products to customers.
 Users can search, create, read, update, and delete (CRUD) on customers, products, and orders data.